hibiki-shibata/bulk-action-for-daily-task-automation/README.md

 ## Expected behavior overview ~ step by step ~ 📝
 1. Prepare resource files.
-(Check "What you manually prepare")
+(Check out ["What you manually prepare"](https://github.com/hibiki-shibata/bulk-action-for-daily-task-automation/blob/main/README.md#what-you-manually-prepare))
 2. Run this Project in CLI.
 3. You will be asked for Authorization Token.
 4. Bulk task automatically starts.